chaw/r7rs-libs/INSTALL.md

 The collection comes with a large number of tests, which can be run using the script "run-tests.sh".
-Pass the name of your Scheme implementation as an argument: supported implementations are Chibi, Kawa, Larceny and Sagittarius.  i.e.
+Pass the name of your Scheme implementation as an argument: supported implementations are Chibi, Gauche, Kawa, Larceny and Sagittarius.  i.e.

-* $ sh run-tests.sh chibi
+* sh run-tests.sh chibi
+* sh run-tests.sh gauche
-* $ sh run-tests.sh kawa
+* sh run-tests.sh kawa
-* $ sh run-tests.sh larceny
+* sh run-tests.sh larceny
-* $ sh run-tests.sh sagittarius
+* sh run-tests.sh sagittarius

 The tests can take a long time to run, depending on your implementation.
 The final set of libraries, "Weinholt", can be particularly difficult, so the script asks before running them.
 I don't recommend testing Weinholt with Chibi or Larceny.

 Apart from (slib format), which has three known issues, and Weinholt, all tests are expected to pass on all supported implementations.
+[Exceptions are listed in README.md]

 # Documentation